“You can always count on the dead to dish out more hurt.”

 Caroline: :: Mt.
 Carmel High School.
 The cafeteria.
 Corner of N Galvez and Annette St. ::

-She tries to keep the panic out of her voice as she slices flying objects out of the air and blurs through the clouds of ectoplasm that assail her allies, hoping to harm them with the contact.
+She tries to keep the panic out of her voice as she slices flying objects out of the air and blurs through the clouds of ectoplasm that assail her allies, hoping to harm the ghosts with the contact.

 :: The sheriff is dead and the hounds scattered.
 We’re losing to a sea of wraiths.
 Quickly. ::

-GM: Caroline’s hope proves futile.
-Attempts at possession may have grievously harmed the wraiths, but she swiftly discovers that mere physical contact does them no apparent injury.
+GM: Caroline’s hope is swiftly dashed.
+Attempts at possession may have grievously harmed the wraiths, but mere physical contact with her does them no apparent injury.

 :: Abel’s children may be harmed with salt.
 If you lack this, abjurative prayers, recited to the Almighty with great faith and conviction, may serve to hold them at bay. ::